siddikui/Kuka-KR210-Kinematics/README.md

 ### Project Implementation

+#### 1. Using the `IK_debug.py` script, working of both the Forward and Inverse Kinematics calculations can be quickly verified against 3 different test cases.

+I was able to achieve an overall end effector error of 0.00002831 against all 3 test cases.
+More test cases can also be generated with Gazebo.

-#### 1. Filling in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
+#### 2. Filling in the `IK_server.py` file with python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 The code must guide the robot to successfully complete 8/10 pick and place cycles.

 The IK_server.py doesn't need the FK part but only the rotation matrix R0_3.
-I kept parameter symbol definitions, DH table, homogeneous matrices, rotation matrices and matrix simplification code outside the for loop for increasing performance.
+I kept parameter symbol definitions, DH table and homogeneous matrices, code outside the for loop for increasing performance.
 However, everytime a Calculate IK request is made, these definitions etc are repeated which downgrades the manipulator's performance.
-Maximizing performance requires making these operations happen only once.
+Pickling the R_EE matrix which involves some matrix multiplications helped increase the performance a bit.
+Using numpy instead of sympy can further improves the performance.

 The rest of the code follows naming the variables the same way as presented in the diagrams above.
+Below, I have added some screen shots from Gazebo and Rviz for a complete pick and place cycle.
+Running the kuka_arm ROS node with IK_server script and the safe_spawner.sh script would open up the Gazebo, Rviz and related processes.

+![alt text][image7]

+The expanded Rviz window:

+![alt text][image13]

+Different veiw perspectives are available in Gazebo and Rviz:

+![alt text][image14]

+Next are a few steps from pick and place cycle.
+Reaching target location:

+![alt text][image8]

+![alt text][image15]

+Grasping target:

+![alt text][image9]

+Retrieving target:

+![alt text][image10]

+Reached drop off location:

+![alt text][image11]

+Dropping target:

+![alt text][image12]

+And [here](https://www.youtube.com/watch?v=OH4tmCHZ6Gk) is a video of a complete pick and place cycle.